jlevy/og-equity-compensation/README.md

     to sell them.
   - *Tax*: Both the purchase and the sale of stock can require that you pay taxes—sometimes very large amounts.
-    There are several kinds of taxes that apply when you have stock: income, capital gains, and AMT.
+    There are several kinds of taxes that may apply when you have stock: income, capital gains, and AMT.
 - 🔹 *Percentage*: Knowing how many shares of stock or stock options you have is meaningless unless you know the number of outstanding shares.